 - mysql -uusername -ppassword -h <HOST> < dump-fixed.sql

 - systemctl start tomcat

-Depending on your Centreon’s monitoring perimeter (the number of services) and your computer hardware configuration, your Desktop client might need more RAM than it can use by default.
-In that case, it will start freezing, trying to free some memory to use it right after.
-You can check this behavior by opening your task manager (Ctrl + Maj + Esc) and take a look at the memory consumption.
-If it increases then seems to reach a limit but your CPU is still working hard, it means that your desktop client needs more memory.
+Depending on your Centreon server’s monitoring perimeter (the number of services running) and the computer hardware configuration, your desktop client might need more RAM than it uses by default.
+It may start to freeze and try to free up more memory.
+You can check this behavior by opening your task manager (Ctrl + Maj + Esc) and checking the memory consumption.
+If it increases and seems to reach a limit while your CPU is working hard, your desktop client requires more memory.

 On Windows: \C:\Users\<YOUR_USERNAME>\AppData\Local\Centreon-Map4\Centreon-Map4.ini

 and add the following line at the end of the file, on a new line:

 The “4g” means 4 GB (by default it can only use 2 GB).
 You can change this number depending on your hardware (e.g., by setting “3g”).